curl/everything-curl/libcurl-proxies.md

 You can specify the proxy by setting a variable named `[scheme]_proxy` to hold the proxy host name (the same way you would specify the host with `-x`).
-So if you want to tell curl to use a proxy when access a HTTP server, you set the 'http_proxy' environment variable.
+So if you want to tell curl to use a proxy when accessing a HTTP server, you set the 'http_proxy' environment variable.
 Like this:

     http_proxy=http://proxy.example.com:80

-The proxy above example is for HTTP, but can of course also set `ftp_proxy`, `https_proxy`, and so on for the specific protocols you want to proxy.
+The proxy example above is for HTTP, but can of course also set `ftp_proxy`, `https_proxy`, and so on for the specific protocols you want to proxy.
 All these proxy environment variable names except http_proxy can also be specified in uppercase, like `HTTPS_PROXY`.